-In this document the proposed research program and estimates of expenditure for the fiscal year 2012 (1 January-31 December 2012) are presented, by project and specific expenditure line items, in US dollars (US\$).
-At the 80th meeting of the Commission in June 2009, a budget of US\$ 5,793,744 for FY 2010 was approved (Table 1).
-Although the 2011 budget was approved provisionally at the annual meeting in 2009, it has been modified, and needs to be approved by the Commission.
-Both FY 2011 and FY 2012 budgets are presented here for approval.
+In this document the proposed research program and estimates of expenditure for the fiscal years 2012 and 2013 (1 January-31 December) are presented, by program and specific expenditure line items, in US dollars (US\$).
+At the 81st meeting of the Commission in September 2010, the IATTC was unable to approve a budget.
+As such, both FY 2012 and FY 2013 budgets are presented here for approval.

 At its 74th Meeting, in June 2006, the Commission decided to change the IATTC fiscal year to begin on 1 January of each year, instead of 1 October, beginning on 1 January 2009.
-The financial regulations were updated to reflect the new date by which all contributions are payable, and all countries have been notified of this date.
-The first column of Table 1 summarizes the financial situation at the close of the fiscal year ended 31 December 2009.
-This column presents the financial activity related to the IATTC budget approved at the 79th meeting of the Commission, which includes paying 30% of the costs of the Agreement on the International Dolphin Conservation Program (AIDCP).
-The second column presents the approved budget for the current fiscal year ending 31 December 2010, which includes the original AIDCP budget for 2010 presented in Document MOP-23-06.
+The financial regulations were updated to reflect the new date by which all contributions are payable, and all members have been notified of this date.
+However, the related dates on which the annual audit report should be sent to the members need to be adjusted for this change in fiscal year end.

+The first column of Table 1 summarizes the financial situation at the close of the fiscal year ended 31 December 2010.
+This column presents the financial activity related to the IATTC budget approved at the 78th meeting of the Commission, which includes paying 30% of the costs of the Agreement on the International Dolphin Conservation Program (AIDCP).
+The second column presents the provisionally approved budget for the current fiscal year ending 31 December 2011.

-The budgets requested for FY 2011 and FY 2012 include additional costs for supporting capacity-building and hiring two new staff members to perform the planned work on shark conservation.
-Table 1 includes additional funding requests for both implementing Article XXIII of the Antigua Convention regarding capacity building and the development of a long-term research plan for comprehensive assessments of the principal shark stocks taken incidentally in the tuna fisheries, and in other fisheries that catch sharks, in the IATTC Convention Area.
+The budgets requested for FY 2012 and FY 2013 include additional costs for hiring two new staff members to perform the planned work on shark conservation and the development of a long-term research plan for comprehensive assessments of the principal shark stocks taken incidentally in the tuna fisheries, and in other fisheries that catch sharks, in the IATTC Convention Area.
+Both budgets also include the replacement of the Senior Policy Advisor as well as the Deputy Director.
+Table 1 includes a request for additional funding for implementing Article XXIII of the Antigua Convention regarding capacity building.

-As in previous years, this paper reflects the cost of the observer program, how its costs are divided between the IATTC and the AIDCP, and how other AIDCP costs are funded.
+As in previous years, this document reflects the cost of the observer program, how its costs are divided between the IATTC and the AIDCP, and how other AIDCP costs are funded.

-The approved budget for the current fiscal year (FY 2010) is US\$ 5,793,744.
-Despite the requirement that all contributions be paid within 30 days of the beginning of the fiscal year, US\$ 2,032,288 remains outstanding from FY 2010 contributions as of 10 September 2010.
-Furthermore, US\$ 1,431,466 is outstanding from previous years' contributions, for a total of US\$ 3,463,754 in unpaid contributions from
+The agreed budget for the current fiscal year (FY 2011) is US\$ 5,793,744.
+Despite the requirement that all contributions be paid by 1 March of the fiscal year, as of 31 May 2011 US\$ 2,196,903 remains outstanding from FY 2011 contributions.
+Furthermore, US\$ 1,941,260 is outstanding from previous years' contributions, for a total of US\$ 4,138,163 in unpaid contributions from Commission members.